oziee/ha-solcast-solar/info.md

 v3.0.27
-- changed unit for peak measurement #86 tbanks Ivesvdf
+- changed unit for peak measurement #86 thanks Ivesvdf
 - some other minor text changes for logs
 - changed service call thanks 696GrocuttT
 - including fix for issue #83